Top of the page

-The rotator cuff is a group of tendons and muscles around the shoulder that keeps the upper arm bone in place.
+The rotator cuff is a group of tendons and muscles around the shoulder that support the shoulder.
 It keeps the shoulder joint stable and allows you to raise and rotate your arm.

 Issues with the rotator cuff can be caused by an injury to the shoulder (a fall, or a direct blow to the shoulder area) or with degeneration or wear with age/over time.

 Treatment can depend on your symptoms and the type of injury to your rotator cuff.
 Your doctor may have you try physiotherapy and exercise first.
 If physiotherapy does not help, your doctor may recommend injections, imaging, or possibly surgery.